carbon-design-system/carbon-preprocess-svelte/README.md

 ### `optimizeCarbonCss`

 `optimizeCarbonCss` is the same optimization engine behind `optimizeCss` and `OptimizeCssPlugin`, exposed as a plain async function for bundlers without a plugin API: esbuild, `Bun.build`, or any post-build script.
-It's `async` because `experimental.liveIndex` may build a component index.
+It's `async` because it may build the [component index](#component-index).
 It can't discover which Carbon components your app imports, so pass them explicitly via `components`.
 Shares the same detection blind spot as the plugins; see the [warning under `optimizeCss`](#optimizecss-api).

 > [!TIP]
 > If your pipeline can run a shell command after the build instead of calling a function, the [CLI](#cli) does the component/import detection for you and needs no code changes.